warthmann/QTLseqr/README.md

 ```

 **Note:** You might get prompted for additional dependencies and Bioconductor support.
 Simply install them as you go.
 For better performance, some functions of QTLseqR (e.g., counting SNPs) are implemented in C++.
-Hence, the install of QTLseqr from github you will require the compiler.
+Hence, the install of QTLseqr from github requires the compiler.
-On Linux the install should work out of the box, for Windows and Mac you will need Rtools and Xcode, respectively.
+On Linux the install should work out of the box, for Windows and Mac you will need Rtools or Xcode, respectively.
 You might need assistance from your system administrator.

 # Example Analysis